 UAV.
 An unmanned aerial vehicle piloted by remote control or onboard computers.
 See UAS and Drone.

 Vertical Alignment.
 A linear feature in an Open Roads Designer profile model with a special purpose of defining the elevations of an alignment.

 Vertical Datum.
 A vertical datum is a surface of zero elevation to which heights of various points are measured.
 The vertical datum can be based on sea level (obsolete), an ellipsoid or a geoid model of the earth.
 The North American Vertical Datum of 1988 (NAVD88) is the current vertical datum for highway design and surveying.
 Plans produced prior to 1988 and during the transition period were typically based on the National Geodetic Datum of 1929 (NGVD29).
 See Horizontal Datum.

 Vertical Geometry.
 The elements which define the vertical layout of a corresponding horizontal geometry element.
 These vertical elements are 2D and are stored in a profile model.

 Void.
 Closed shape representing areas of missing data or obscure areas.
 No point or break data located within the void area is utilized and no triangles are created inside the void areas.
 The Void coordinates are included in the triangulation and void lines between successive void coordinates are inserted as drape lines on the surface.
 Therefore, they do not change the slope or elevations of the surface.

 Watershed.
 Defined by either a low point within the terrain model or a low edge point along the terrain model edge, it's the closed area wherein all water would drain to the low point.

 Workspace.
-A workspace is a Power GEOPAK environment or configuration.
+A workspace is an Open Roads Designer environment or configuration.
 Organizations establish a standard workspace to help users comply with standards and increase production speed.
 It also helps reduce errors caused by using incorrect resources such as fonts, text styles, line styles, seed files and dimension styles.